michaelschaub/michaelschaub.github.io/hintnets.md

 ### Flow decompositions, machine learning and signal processing on graphs and simplicial complexes

 ![image-right](/images/ToyExampleFlowFiltering.png){: .align-left}
 In many problems modeled using graphs, the data of interest is located on the edges (as opposed to the nodes).
-A typical scenario of practical interest is a flow on the edges – signal, mass, energy, information – of a graph that is measured and has to be analyzed further, such as traffic flow associated with the edges of a traffic network
+A typical scenario of practical interest is a flow on the edges – signal, mass, energy, information – of a graph that is measured and has to be analyzed further, such as traffic flow associated with the edges of a traffic network.

 To analyze these types of signal we have developed techniques for analyzing the edge-space of graphs and simplicial complexes in more detail [1,2]
 An important tool in this context is the Hodge decomposition, a decomposition of edge flows into intuitively interpretable components that are analogous to notions such as gradient flows or rotational flows from vector calculus.
 We have demonstrated how this decomposition can be leveraged for data analytics that extract information about the edge-space that complements and extends typical graph-based analysis.